Everything you (probably) already know about New Year’s resolutions

 - Promises or desires to add something we like.
 This could be a positive habit or a new routine or behavior.

-The bottom line is the same—we want to improve our lives—but the distinction between the two sets of motivations is crucial.
-Are we running away from something OR are we running toward something?
-These mindsets are totally different, and which approach you take will dictate the type of effort and priorities you need to put in place to achieve your goals.
+The bottom line is the same—we want to improve —but the distinction between the two sets of motivations is crucial.
+Are we running away from something, or are we running toward something?
+These mindsets are totally different, and your approach will dictate the type of effort and priorities you need to put in place to achieve your goals.

 Knowing what motivates us is crucial.

 4. What are the benefits of making New Year’s resolutions?